 It is typical to spend $50 a day on a rental at the very least, but prices can go up to around $125(USD) depending on the size of the vehicle, whether or not you purchase optional insurance, where you rent from, and even the time of year you rent.
 In addition to the daily price, you may also be required to place a deposit of up to $500(USD) on a credit card that will be refunded when you return the rental vehicle in good condition.

 Highway driving on the way to Rio San Juan is nothing to be concerned with.
 The roads are paved, and although road signs and street lamps are infrequent, if you can keep up with speedy local drivers or keep your cool while they honk their horn at you, you'll do fine.
 When you get off the highway, things can become questionable.

 Roads in town can sometimes be paved, but many are not and it can be a pretty bumpy ride getting from place to pace.
 Meanwhile, street signs and speed limit postings are rare to come across –though if you do see the speed limit on a sign it is noted in kilometers per hour.
 Always be sure to fill up the gas tank before you go out exploring in case you get lost or end up in an area of town that doesn't have a gas station nearby.

-Take a look at the listing just below which lays out a few fueling options in and around Rio San Juan.
+Take a glance at the chart just below which presents a few fueling locations in this general area.

 |Rio San Juan|